-Last year for the first time visitors to Japan surpassed the 20 million mark and with increased flights from Australia, Jetstar claimed their flight bookings to Japan soared by 70%.
+In 2016 for the first time visitors to Japan surpassed the 20 million mark and with increased flights from Australia, Jetstar claimed their flight bookings to Japan soared by 70%.
 Even news outlets are questioning whether Japan is the new Bali for Australians, and I totally get why.

 What are the reasons to visit Japan right now?